josiyuh/Morse-Code-Tutor/README.md

 ---

-## 📸 Demo
+## Demo

-(Add screenshots or a demo GIF here)
+Add screenshots or a demonstration video here.

 ---

-## 🔓 Open Source
+## Open Source

-This project is open-source and designed for learning:
+This project is open-source and intended for learning and experimentation in embedded systems, IoT architecture, and real-time device interaction.

-* Embedded systems
-* IoT architecture
-* Real-time signal processing
-* Web-based device control

 ---

-## 🚧 Future Improvements
+## Future Improvements

 * User accounts and progress tracking
 * Cloud database integration
-* Mobile-friendly UI
+* Mobile-friendly interface
 * Difficulty levels and training modes
 * Audio waveform visualization

 ---

-## 📄 License
+## License

 MIT License

 ---

-## 👤 Author
+## Author

 Josiah Horn

----